dunesage/dunesage.github.io/README.md

 Then, I ran the model, achieving a test accuracy of 96.50% and a training accuracy of 99.47%.

 #### Figure 2:

-Plotted below is the confusion matrix for the model along with the feature importances and the ROC and Precision-Recall curves:
+Plotted below is the confusion matrix for the model along with the feature importances:

 ![CM/FI](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/cm_fi.png)
 #### Figure 3: Confusion Matrix and Feature Importance

 The model is predicting fewer false positives than false negatives.
 Interestingly, the highest feature importances are all clustered at the center of the 80x80 grid, meaning that the pixels at the center of the images are most important and informative for making correct predictions.
 This confirms what we know about the labels: that the images in the 'ships' class "are centered on the body of a single ship", which is what distinguishes them from the 'no-ship' class.
 Therefore, this plot of feature importance for my random forest model makes intuitive sense given what we know about the structure of the data set.

+Below are the ROC and Precision-Recall curves

 ![ROC/REC](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/roc_rec.png)
 #### Figure 4: ROC and Precision-Recall Curves

+The values of the two evaluation metrics shown on the above plot, AUC (Area Under Curve) and AP (Average Precision), range from 0 to 1.
+Values closer to 1 mean that the model is exhibiting excellent performance at the binary classification task.
+This is certainly the case here, as

 ## Results